acss-io/atomizer/packages/atomizer/README.md

     -w, --watch=[target]                rebuilds when changes are detected in the file, directory, or glob (argument may be passed multiple times and is parsed for Atomic CSS classes)

     --rtl                               swaps `start` and `end` keyword replacements with `right` and `left`.
-    --ie                                adds old IE hacks to the output.
     --exclude=[pattern]                 pattern to exclude file to be scanned --bump-mq                           increases specificity of media queries a small amount --verbose                           show additional log info (warnings).